 Before contributing their portfolios to our company, our PROs operated their portfolios under independent, regional property management companies.
 In order to take advantage of the scale and operational efficiencies afforded a large national operator while benefiting from the local expertise and relationships of our experienced PROs, we developed our technology and best practices programs, which use a number of methods, tools and platforms, including: (1) a common data platform for financial, operational and marketing data collection, reporting, analysis and dissemination, (2) a common online marketing platform to deliver economies of scale for Internet search rankings and customer lead generation, (3) a centralized call center supporting property operations, (4) economies of scale for purchasing products such as property insurance, retail merchandise, office supplies, merchant credit and debit card processing and online auction services and (5) a forum for sharing management techniques with the power of high-level collaboration across decentralized operations.
 We believe that the successful implementation of our technology and best practices programs across our portfolio will allow us to more effectively achieve optimal rental and occupancy rates and increase margins, which will drive cash flow growth across our portfolio.
 However, our PROs have limited experience with the methods, tools and platforms of our technology and best practices programs.
-In addition, as we acquire additional self-storage properties from third-party sellers, we will attempt to implement our technology and best practices programs at such properties.
-There can be no assurance that we will be able to do so effectively or on a timely basis.
-Moreover, even if these programs are fully implemented, there can be no assurance that they will achieve the desired outcomes they are intended to produce.
+In addition, as we acquire additional self-storage properties from third-party sellers, we will attempt to implement our technology and best practices programs are fully implemented, there can be no assurance that they will achieve the desired outcomes they are intended to produce.